dd9jn/rfc4880bis/rfc4880bis.md

 ### Image Format Subpacket Types

-Within User Attribute packets, there is an extensible mechanism for other types of image-based user attributes.
+Within User Attribute packets, there is an extensible mechanism for other types of image-based User Attributes.
 This specification creates a registry of Image Attribute subpacket types.
 The registry includes the Image Attribute subpacket type, the name of the Image Attribute subpacket, and a reference to the defining specification.